jsommers/cbook/pointersarrays.rst

     printf("q is %d\n", q); // 42
     printf("p is %d\n", p); // 42
     free(p); // free p.
-    printf("q is %d\n", q); // NO!  since we free'd p, q is a "dangling pointer"
+    printf("p is %d\n", p); // NO!  p is invalid because we just free'd it! printf("q is %d\n", q); // Double NO!  since we free'd p, q is a "dangling pointer"
                             // since it pointed to the same memory block!